Iceberg Step-by-Step Drawing Tutorial

 Step 1: Draw the outlines of the icebergs.

-Step 4: Color the small icebergs in light blue.
+Step 4: Color the nearby icebergs light blue with layers.

-Step 7: Draw some reflections on the lake.
+Step 5: Draw some reflections of the icebergs on the lake.

 Forty years on an iceberg / make #10 four times with hands